Discover our wide range of designer

 on the job

-The National Institute for Occupational Safety and Health (NIOSH) reports that every day, 2,000 U.S. workers have job-related eye injuries that require medical treatment1.
+The National Institute for Occupational Safety and Health (NIOSH) reports that every day, 2,000 U.S. workers have job-related eye

 Safety glasses are necessary in professions like welding or mining, or in environments where bits of material often fly around.
-Some examples of this debris include wood chips, nails, cement chips, and metal parts and shavings.
+Some

-Prescription safety glasses are recommended (and often required) for people who need vision correction in industries like carpentry, plumping, electrical work, car repair and landscaping.
+Prescription safety glasses are recommended (and often required) for people who need vision correction in industries like carpentry,

 Eye safety at home